vivekpandey1222/Jenkins-vs-Ansible/Jenkins vs Ansible.md

 # Access Jenkins

-* Now you can access the Nagios web interface by opening a web browser and navigating to **http:localhost:8080** and open Jenkins with password which created when you are installing Jenkins.
+* Now you can access the Jenkins web interface by opening a web browser and navigating to **http:localhost:8080** and open Jenkins with password which created when you are installing Jenkins.

 ![](<Screenshot from 2024-01-01 15-08-43.png>)
 * To know the password.
 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword